- Improvement of Customer Satisfaction

 Toshiba Automation Systems Service Co., Ltd. provides maintenance services for social infrastructure system equipment, such as banknote processing equipment, ID issuing equipment, railway station equipment, and logistics and postal equipment, and supports customers in around 20 countries, including Japan, with a 24/7 support service network.
 The call center has many service experts and features a layout that gives consideration to operators’ work environment.
 There are enrolled and striving to improve the quality of daily operations by leveraging their experience to improve customer satisfaction.

-Toshiba Automation System Service Co., Ltd.
+Toshiba Automation Systems Service Co., Ltd.

 Activity Example: Aiming to be the Contact Center of Choice through Visualization